jlink/how-to-specify-it/README.md

 > Invalid test data provokes false positives.
 Bug #2, which causes invalid trees to be generated as test cases, causes many properties that do not use insert to fail.
 This is why property `arbitrary_valid` is so important — when it fails, we need not waste time debugging false positives in properties unrelated to the bug.
 Because of these false positives, we ignore bug #2 in the rest of this discussion.

-In the _jqwik_ implementation bug #2 does not make generated trees invalid since duplicate keys are not used to begin with.
+In the _jqwik_ implementation bug #2 does not make generated trees invalid since duplicate keys are filtered out from the beginning.

 > Model-based properties are effective at finding bugs; each property tests just one operation, and finds every bug in that operation.
 In fact, the model-based properties together form a complete specification of the code, and so should be expected to find every bug.
 >